Turtle Grades

 Concept Focus: see Documentation

-Assessments (first four available so far)
+Assessments(first four available so far)

 Example First Quiz

-Teachers need a Bebras teacher account to get access to these.
+Teachers need a UK Bebras teacher account to get access to these.
 After logging in, the assessments can be found in the templates of the Quizzes section in the templates section (after pressing New).
 Pupils can attempt these whenever their teacher thinks they are ready.
 If at first they don't succeed they can, of course, try again.

 Awards